AjaySurya-018/AjaySurya-018/README.md

 ## 🤖 About Me

-Computer Science graduate specializing in Artificial Intelligence from Amrita University, passionate about building scalable AI-powered products.
+Computer Science graduate specializing in Artificial Intelligence from Amrita University.
 Currently working full-time at Guidewire Software as a Software Engineer (previously intern), focusing on full-stack development with Java, React, and AWS.

 ```python
 class AjaySurya: